springboardmentor81848x-lang/Organizational-knowledge-platform/README.md

 | 2   | HIGH     |
 | 3+  | CRITICAL |

-The results are used to recommend suitable training.
+The identified gaps are used to support training recommendations and employee development.

 ---